robertialenti/Bike-Share/README.md

 7. If the distance between the Bixi station and the REV is never found to be less than 300 meters, assign the station to neither the treatment nor the control group.
 8. Return the treatment status and distance between Bixi station and REV path.

-Here is a plot showing the location of the REV's Axis 1.
+Here is a plot showing the location of the REV Axis 1.
 Bixi stations are classified as either Treated, Control, or Other, depending on how far they are located from the path of the REV's Axis 1.

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/treated_stations.png" width="900" height="500">